 What is Succulent?

-Succulent is a plant that has thick, juicy, stem, and leaves that retain water.
+Succulent is a plant that has thick, juicy, stems, and leaves that retain water.
 These plants are found in desert or low rainfall areas where the plant has to survive without water for a long duration.

 In Latin, the word “Succulent” means juice or sap, and succulent plants hold lots of fluid inside it.
-You can find succulents all over the world except the coldest environment such as Antarctica.
+You can find succulents all over the world except in the coldest environment such as Antarctica.

 People often get confused succulents with cactus, but both are different species of plants.
 Succulents have delicate shiny leaves, and some species of succulents bear very colorful flowers.

 List of Top 19 flowering succulents for any home and garden.

 1. Orchid Cactus

 Orchid Cactus is succulent with pink flowers that give it a distinctive look.
 The stems of the orchid cactus are broad and have sharp edges.
 You can plant it in hanging baskets or pots, and it blooms without much hassle.

 It grows up to two feet long and two inches wide that making it suitable to place in any mid-size pot.
 The pink flower blooms at the end of the stem and can grow four to eight inches.
 Some other varieties bloom different colors such as pink, white, yellow, red, or multicolored.

 The caring is easy as you don’t need to prune it unless it grows too big.
 The best time to prune Orchid Cactus is right after it stops flowering.